-Whether your small biz is a team of one or one hundred, you need to have a pow wow, STAT.
-It’s crucial that you organize a Black Friday Plan of Attack before your site gets left out in the dust.
+Whether your small biz is a team of one or one hundred, you need to have a pow-wow, STAT.
+You must organize a Black Friday plan of attack before your site gets left out in the dust.
+With an increased focus on online sales during the holiday shopping season, you have to be ready.
 Start with baby steps.

 1. Take Stock (Literally and Figuratively)

-In the case of tangible products, you will need to take stock of your product and increase inventory (and shipping supplies) in anticipation of sales, especially of your best-selling items, so that those ever-important buying days run as smoothly as possible.
+In the case of tangible products, you will need to take stock of your items and increase inventory (and shipping supplies) in anticipation of sales (especially of your best-selling items) so that those ever-important buying days run as smoothly as possible.
 Keep a spreadsheet of inventory handy — this can help you stay organized and be useful if contingencies arise (more on this later).

-Regardless of what you sell, you need to make sure that you have the tools in place to run a sale on your site, and figure out the kind of sale you want to offer — based on lifetime customer value or cost per acquisition stats — or if you’d be better to offer more out-of-the-box savings (like service upgrades or add-ons).
+Regardless of what you sell, you need to make sure you have the tools in place to run a sale on your site and figure out the kind of sale you want to offer — based on lifetime customer value or cost per acquisition stats — or if you’d be better to provide more out-of-the-box savings, like service upgrades or add-ons.